mpky/abrams_yolo_v2/README.md

 <p align="center"> <img src="abramsgif.gif"/> </p>

-#### Project Goal
+### Project Goal

-Using [thrieu's darkflow](https://github.com/thtrieu/darkflow) and [markjay4k's walkthrough](https://github.com/markjay4k/YOLO-series), I trained a custom set of YOLOv2 weights to detect and highlight M1 Abrams tanks in a given image or video.
+Using [thrieu's darkflow](https://github.com/thtrieu/darkflow), I trained a custom set of YOLOv2 weights to detect and highlight M1 Abrams tanks in a given image or video.
 This project is a continuation of my [previous project](https://github.com/mpky/abrams_project), where I built an image classifier to detect M1 Abrams tanks in a given image.

-#### Motivation
+### Motivation

 The massive amount of photos and videos uploaded to social media today from conflict zones has provided opportunities for creative and new types of research and analysis.
 Experts such as those at Bellingcat and Armament Research Services have proven the power of this new type of open-source information in their analysis on everything from chemical weapons attacks to the capabilities of various armed opposition groups in Syria.